runpod/janitor/docs/conventions.md

 # Janitor Agent Project Conventions

 This document outlines the conventions, patterns, and operational procedures for the Janitor Agent project.
-This is a monorepo containing both the agent code and infrastructure for running Docker repository validation on AWS.
+This is a simplified monorepo with a Mastra-based agent system running on a persistent GPU instance with Supabase database.

 ## Project Structure